telerik/kendo-ui-builder/docs/index.md

 ## Basic Approaches

 The data definitions of the application are stored in JSON metadata that is separate from the UI implementation.
 The metadata is then used by the integrated Generator to compile the HTML5, CSS, and JavaScript files that are built for and used by the application.
-The generation of the application also allows you to immediately preview the project in the Designer by applying live data.
+The generation of the application also allows you to immediately preview the project in the Builder by applying live data.
 For further development testing and production, you can then deploy the application to separate web servers.

 To create functional views within one or more application modules, you need to submit inputs which include a set of selectable Kendo UI templates.
 Each application module can contain one or more user-defined (custom) views and, depending on the data you want to render, you can bind each view to one or more data sources.
 The Builder allows you to define multiple data providers for an application&mdash;depending on the specific view, you can select one or more data providers and bind that view to a portion of the data or to all the data from a data source.
 As a result, some views can be bound to one data source at a time while others can be bound to multiple data sources.